We have audited the accompanying Standalone Financial Statements of Hindustan Copper Limited (“the Company”),

 We draw attention to the following matters:

-e) Note No.40 (5) of the accompanying Standalone Financial Statements which states that the title deeds for freehold and leasehold acquired in respect of Gujarat Copper Project (GCP) with Gross book value of ^ 3795.26 Lakh as at March 31,2024 are yet to be executed in favor of the Company;
+a) We draw attention to Note No.42 (4) of the accompanying Standalone Financial Statements wherein the deeds for leasehold land acquired in respect of Gujarat Copper Project (GCP) as at March 31,2025 is yet to be registered in favor of the Company;

 Our opinion is not modified in respect of these matters.